Language

 What is the Swap button for?

-Swap moves the output text back to the input field.
-This lets you apply multiple formatting passes.
-For example, first add line numbers, then swap and add a quote prefix on top.
+Swap moves the output text back into the input so you can apply another pass.
+For example, add line numbers with $n., swap, then add a > quote prefix to get "> 1.
+First line", "> 2.
+Second line".

 Is my text private?

-Yes, completely.
-All processing happens in your browser using JavaScript.
-Your text is never uploaded to any server.
-You can even use this tool offline after the page loads.
+Completely.
+All processing runs locally in your browser with JavaScript, and your text is never sent to any server.
+After the page loads you can even use the tool offline.

 Presets